tsuki-lang/tsuki/spec.md

 `CString` is available as an alias to `PtrArray[CChar]`.

+Idiomatic tsuki programs should avoid using these unmanaged pointers whenever possible.
+When interfacing with C, idiomatic wrappers should be provided when time allows, such that developers do not need to think about managing lifetimes.

+Unmanaged pointers can be used for optimization purposes if necessary, but should be avoided like the fire wherever better, more robust solutions exist.

 ## Importing C functions

 Functions can be imported from C by using the `c_import` pragma.
 This pragma accepts a string as a paramter, specifying what the C function is called.